sooshil/MyWordle/README.md

 ## License

-The Worldle Game is released under the [MIT License](LICENSE).
+The Worldle Game is released under the [Apache 2.0](LICENSE).
 You are free to use, modify, and distribute the codebase as per the terms of the license.

 ## Acknowledgements